Cervical Cancer

 Does the vaccination cause any transient reactions?

-• The safety of the HPV vaccine is widely accepted by many monitoring agencies in USA, Canada, Europe, and the World Health Organization.
-Transient reactions after injection include: pain and swelling at the injection site, skin redness or itching, fever, headache, etc.
+- The safety of the HPV vaccine is widely accepted by many monitoring agencies in USA, Canada, Europe, and the World Health Organization.
+Transient reactions after injection include: pain, swelling and redness at the injection site, dizziness, fever, headache, nausea, etc.

-• If the problem persists, you should consult a doctor and tell the doctor about your recent vaccination.
-Please inform your doctor before injection if you have any of the following conditions: allergic reaction to yeast or vaccines; pregnancy; disease of the immune system; low platelet count; blood clotting problem causing continued bleeding after injection, injury or tooth extraction; and any fever or medication taken on that day.
+- If the problem persists, you should consult a doctor and tell the doctor about your recent vaccination.
+Please inform your doctor before injection if you have any of the following conditions: allergic reaction to yeast or vaccines; pregnancy; disease of the immune system; difficulties in controlling bleeding after injection, injury or tooth extraction; and any fever or medication taken on that day.

 How to prevent Cervical Cancer?